 From sets catching fire to event cancellations, the entertainment sector faces tremendous risks every day.
 Add to it, the risks of lawsuits in a highly litigious environment.
-There are many ways you can fall prey to financial troubles.
-While you can’t control every risk event, you can certainly protect yourself from their repercussions via entertainment insurance.
+Similarly, there are many ways you can fall prey to financial troubles.
+Furthermore, while you can’t control every risk event, you can certainly protect yourself from their repercussions via entertainment insurance.

 Entertainment insurance is the perfect way for you to take care of your business’s well-being.
-It lets you focus on growing your business by providing you the financial fallback following a loss event.
+Moreover, it lets you focus on growing your business by providing you the financial fallback following a loss event.

 What Are the Coverages with Entertainment Insurance?

 Since entertainment insurance is a packaged policy, you can find the following coverages:

 General liability and Entertainment Insurance